walakaka77/test-doc-site/friends-of-walakaka/friends-of-walakaka-introduction.markdown

 For those who made this far, thanks a bunch for reading.
 Willing guinea pigs -- please reach out.
 Non-willing guinea pigs, do share your thoughts and ideas to spice up this section (or the whole blog in general).

+Right now, I have no friends -- but just you wait, the list would grow (hopefully...)!

 Peace and Love<br>
 Shafik Walakaka